“Studio Scale,” and why it’s a Meaningless term

 C: Mean behaviour

-It’s quite common for studio scale aficionados to be quite derisive and supercilious to newcomers who don’t know what the term means, even though the term is both misleading and not self-documenting.
+Which brings us to the last point.
+It’s quite common for studio scale aficionados to be quite derisive and supercilious to newcomers who don’t know what the term means, even though the term is both misleading and not self-describing.

 “Studio scale” misleads the Public